Fannie Gaston-Johansson: Awards and honors

 Gaston-Johansson was a fellow of the American Academy of Nursing and the American Academy of Pain Management.
 She was named a Living Legend of the American Academy of Nursing in 1995.
 She received citations from the United States Congress and the Government of Sweden for her international research.
+In 2002, she was recognized by the National Black Nurses Association with their Trailblazer award.
 In 2011, Sigma Theta Tau inducted Gaston-Johansson into the International Nurse Researcher Hall of Fame.
+In 2022, the faculty diversity initiative at Johns Hopkins University was renamed the Fannie Gaston-Johansson Faculty of Excellence Program in her honor.

 Personal life

 Gaston-Johansson was previously married to pathologist Sonny Johansson.
 Their son, Christian S. Johansson, a government official, was raised in Sweden and Omaha, Nebraska.
+Before her death in 2023, she loved to spend quality time with her grandchildren.